Ninh Thuận province: Energy

-Ninh Thuận has become a renewable energy production base starting in the late 2020s, taking advantage of the local climate with the lowest annual rainfall, highest total solar heat radiation and fastest average wind speed in Vietnam.
+Ninh Thuận aims to become a renewable energy production base starting in the late 2020s, taking advantage of the local climate with the lowest annual rainfall, highest total solar heat radiation and fastest average wind speed in Vietnam.
 However, it is located far from major load centers of Vietnam.

 As of 2021, around 100 ha of photovoltaic panels were already deployed in the province, with several projects still under construction.
 Solar power capacity totaled 2,256 MW in 2021.

-Construction of a 200 MW wind power plant has also started and is planned to be completed by 2012.
-The total planned wind power capacity is 1,429MW.
+The province has had some trouble with creating a successful wind power project, notably delaying a project scheduled to be completed in 2012 for five years before seemingly scrapping the project entirely.

 Da Nhim hydropower plant is located in Ninh Sơn District in the northwest of Ninh Thuận.
 Ninh Thuận was chosen as the site for some of Vietnam's future electricity projects that are part of Vietnam Electricity's diversification away from hydropower.
-The country's first nuclear power plant is under construction in the south of the province.
-A second nuclear power project is being prepared with Japanese partners and will also be in Ninh Thuận.
+The province was supposed to build two nuclear reactors starting in 2009, but the plan was scrapped due to "economic conditions".
+In 2026, Vietnam and Russia signed an agreement intending to improve nuclear capacity in the province.
+Then prime minister, Pham Minh Chinh, set a target in 2025 to create two nuclear reactors in Ninh Thuận by 2030.

+Tourism

+Tourist attractions in Ninh Thuan: Núi Chúa National Park, areas of dry forest, coastal habitats, and marine ecosystems.
+Vĩnh Hy Bay is known for its coastal and coral reefs.
+Other attractions include Hang Rai, Nam Cuong Sand Dunes, and Mũi Dinh, which are located along the province's coastline and surrounding areas.

+Ninh Thuan is also known for its grape-growing areas where several vineyards are open to visitors.